robertvigil/pocketbase-activities/README.md

   - ≤31 activities: Shows full list with details + totals
   - >31 activities: Shows count message + totals only
 - **Rationale:** Prevents UI overload when querying large date ranges (e.g., "all time")

+### Comments Search
+- Case-insensitive wildcard matching on comments field
+- **Multi-word AND search:** Enter multiple words separated by spaces to find activities containing ALL words
+  - Example: "rainy yale" matches "took a rainy ride on yale street" and "rode down yale, it was rainy"
+- Search updates instantly as you type

 ### Public vs. Authenticated Views